forensant/pakiki-core/README.md

       > You may need to ensure that the go bin directory is in your path.
 On Unix, you can add ```export PATH=$PATH:~/go/bin``` to your .bashrc or similar.
   * npm for the HTML frontend https://www.npmjs.com/get-npm

+### Windows
+Make sure that a gcc environment is present and in the path (for example mingw) Prior to building, go into the tools directory and compile the PythonInterpreter.
+Then copy the output to build\pakikipythoninterpreter.exe.
+For commands below, use the .ps1 scripts rather than the bash scripts.

 ### MacOS Dependencies:

 #### Homebrew: